 Respond to CPRC’s substantive areas of interest.

-- CPRC Primary Research Areas: Children, Youth, and Families, Reproductive Health & HIV/AIDS, Immigration/Migration, and Urbanism
+- CPRC Primary Research Areas: Children, Youth, and Families, Reproductive Health & HIV/AIDS, Immigration/Migration, and Urbanism and Neighborhoods

 - Cross-Cutting Theme on Inequalities: Research on inequalities and policies to mitigate those inequalities.
 This includes, but is not limited to racism, stigma, gender, sexuality, migrants’ social exclusion, and poverty.